 Cliff Long: As the founder of Crescent Moon Karagöz Shadow Puppet Theater, Mr. Long is a very experienced and skilled master puppeteer (hayali) who brings his expertise from his historian, anthropologist, actor, and musician background.
 He brings such spirit, respect, humor, and in depth understanding of Karagöz to his performances, that makes us believe that he is in fact a distant cousin of KaragözJ He is also a great story teller and a script writer for Karagöz, remaining true to the traditional form and style.

-Ozgen Calisir: As an actor of TAASNY, Mr. Calisir has joined the Karagöz Everywhere Team as the apprentice (cirak).
+Kutay Manfurat: As an actor of TAASNY, Mr. Manfurat has joined the Karagöz Everywhere Team as the apprentice (cirak).
 He offers invaluable help to the crew at every step of the show through the rehearsals, preparation, set up, sound design, technical help, assisting Hayali, and the production

 İbrahim Yazıcı General Director - Hayali